Specifications of Available Oracles #

 A structure to represents a specification of oracles available to a computation.

-The available oracles are all indexed by some (potentially infinite) indexing set ι
+The available oracles are all indexed by some (potentially infinite) indexing set ι.

-to the domain and codomain of the corresponding oracle.
+Represented as a map from indices i to the domain and codomain of the corresponding oracle.

 Equations